 Veterinary Health Alert Network (VHAN)

-The Veterinary Health Network (VHAN) is a notification system designed to keep veterinarians updated with urgent local and national health updates.
-To join call(281) 999-3191 and ask for the Zoonosis section to provide your contact and email information.
+The Veterinary Health Alert Network (VHAN) is a notification system designed to keep veterinarians updated with urgent local and national health updates.